Saarland: History after World War II

-After World War II, the Saarland came under French occupation and administration again, as the Saar Protectorate.
-France did not annex the Saar or expel the local German population, in contrast to the fate of Upper Silesia which was annexed by Poland in 1949 in accordance with the peace treaty between Poland and the GDR/East Germany (see also Allied-occupied Germany).
+After World War II, the Saarland came under French occupation again and became the Saar Protectorate.
+France did not annex the Saar or expel the local German population, in contrast to the fate of the territories which were merged by Poland and the USSR.
 In his speech "Restatement of Policy on Germany", made in Stuttgart on 6 September 1946, United States Secretary of State James F. Byrnes stated the U.S. position on detaching the Saar from Germany: "The United States does not feel that it can deny to France, which has been invaded three times by Germany in 70 years, its claim to the Saar territory".

 The Saar and Ruhr areas were historically a central location for coal mining.
 This attracted the steel industry, which is essential for the production of munitions.
 The Treaty of Paris (1951) established the European Coal and Steel Community, which led to the termination of the International Authority for the Ruhr (whose purpose was to regulate Ruhr coal and steel production and distribution).
 However, the Treaty sidestepped the issue of the Saar protectorate: an attached protocol stated Germany and France agreed the Treaty would have no bearing on their views of the status of the Saar.

-In 1948, the French government established the Saarland University under the auspices of the University of Nancy.
+In 1948, the French government established Saarland University under the auspices of the University of Nancy.
 It is the principal university in the state, the other being Saarland University of Applied Sciences (HTW Saar).

-The Saar Protectorate was headed by a military governor from 30 August 1945: Gilbert Yves Edmond Grandval (1904–1981), who remained, on 1 January 1948, as High Commissioner, and January 1952 – June 1955 as the first of two French ambassadors, his successor being Éric de Carbonnel (1910–1965) until 1956.
+The Saarland was headed by a military governor from 30 August 1945: Gilbert Yves Edmond Grandval (1904–1981), who remained, on 1 January 1948, as High Commissioner, and from January 1952 – June 1955 as the first of two French ambassadors, his successor being Éric de Carbonnel (1910–1965) until 1956.

 Saarland, however, was allowed a regional administration very early, consecutively headed by: